wyndchyme/wyndchyme/README.md

-### Maintainer and sole developer of the Modernization MegaPack for Minecraft: New Nintendo 3DS Edition.
+### Maintainer and developer of the Modernization MegaPack for Minecraft: New Nintendo 3DS Edition.

 ### Creator of the Mega3DS GitHub organization and Minecraft 3DS modding news website.